 Which cheeses should I use?

-I chose to go with four different kinds of cheese to match the flavor profile I was going after.
-I think this team of cheeses is a great combination for this mac and cheese recipe:
+I chose to go with four different kinds of cheeses.
+I think this is a great combination for this easy mac and cheese recipe:

 - Sharp or medium cheddar is a tangy cheese with more complex and deeper flavors.
 Because this cheese is aged longer, it has a more sharp and pronounced cheddar flavor.